HarryMWinters/fastapi-oidc/README.md

 `pip install fastapi-oidc`

+## Usage

 ### Verify ID Tokens Issued by Third Party

 This is great if you just want to use something like Okta or google to handle your auth.
 All you need to do is verify the token and then you can extract user ID info from it.

 ```python3
 from fastapi import Depends